GLQL fields

 Assignees

-Description: Query issues or merge requests by one or more users who are assigned to the issue or merge request.
+Description: Query issues, epics, or merge requests by one or more users who are assigned to them.

 Allowed value types: